 I'm ordering: Pappardelle with fennel-braised pork and Swiss chard; 8-oz Linz prime steak; and lemon panna cotta

 Where: Ocean Prime, 5455 E High St Ste 115, Phoenix, AZ 85054.
 (480) 347-1313

-Why: This upscale High Street steakhouse and seafood restaurant is always a popular spot, and for those looking for some classic favorites, you'll find them here.
-The restaurant week menu is a great bargain (the prime aged 8-oz filet mignon is normally $43 alone) and you'll also find my favorite carrot cake in town - a 10-layer decadent tower drizzled with pineapple syrup.
+Why: This upscale High Street steakhouse and seafood restaurant is always a popular spot, and for those looking for juicy steaks and superlative fish dishes, you'll find that here.
+The restaurant week menu is a great bargain (the prime aged 8-oz filet mignon is normally $43 alone) and it’s also the home of my favorite carrot cake in town - a 10-layer decadent tower drizzled with pineapple syrup.

 Cost: Three courses for $44

-I'm ordering: Caesar salad, sea scallops with parmesan risotto and citrus vinaigrette, and carrot cake
+I'm ordering: Caesar salad; Alaskan halibut with caviar, cauliflower puree, and citrus vinaigrette; and carrot cake

 Menu link: http://arizonarestaurantweek.com/ocean prime